Navigating New Changes in Real Estate Commissions: What You Need to Know

 Major Changes Post-Settlement

-Furthermore, NAR will require that a buyer representation agreement is signed between the buyer and the buyer’s agent.
+Furthermore, while NAR has been advocating for the use of written agreements for years, in this settlement, they will now require MLS Participants working with buyers to enter into written agreements with their buyers before touring a home.
 This agreement will detail the commission structure, whether it’s a fixed price or a percentage of the purchase price, enhancing clarity for all parties involved.
+This change will also go into effect August 17, 2024.

 The Importance of Transparency and Best Practices